Restuccia-Group/SOAR/README.md

 If you find our work useful, please cite us:

 > L.G.
-Contreras, S., Haque, F., Levorato, M., & Restuccia, F.
+Contreras, S., Haque, KF., Levorato, M., & Restuccia, F.
 > *SOAR: Semantic MU-MIMO Communications for Reliable Offloading of Computer Vision Tasks*.
 > IEEE International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IOT), IEEE, 2025.
 In press.